-Sarah Bell has recently completed her programme as an Oyster medical intern working in a hospital in Delhi.
-As a qualified nurse working in the NHS, Sarah went to India with a wealth of experience and was able to shadow in lots of areas of medicine whilst there.
+Sarah Bell took part in the Oyster programme in India in 2017 as a medical intern working in a hospital in Delhi.
+As a qualified nurse working for the NHS in the UK, Sarah went to India with a wealth of experience and was able to shadow in lots of areas of medicine whilst there.
 One of the areas that Sarah worked in was the Operating Theatres and here she describes the differences that she witnessed between the NHS and a private hospital in Delhi:

 “The first thing you notice in this hospital is that some of the theatres operate with their corridor doors open.
 In the UK each theatre has an anaesthetic room leading to theatre and you need to pass through two doors, which shouldn’t both be open at once, to get into the theatre.
 In India, there are only two sinks in the corridor to scrub up in, whereas in the UK each theatre has a sink inside for you to do this.

-For me, the most striking thing about Indian operating theatres was just how much is reused.
+For me, the most striking thing about Indian operating theatres was just how much is reused after each procedure.
 The drapes and gowns worn by the theatre staff in India are all made from material that is kept at the end of surgery, washed and reused.
 In the UK, almost everything is disposable – gowns and drapes are all binned once the procedure is over.